anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

   it is the same as an audit Voucher except that it can be issued in advance to support network partitions or to provide a permanent Voucher for remote deployments.
-  Being issued in advance of the Pledge being online, the Pledge can not rely on a nonce to be included for freshness.
+  Being issued in advance of the Pledge being online, the Pledge cannot rely on a nonce to be included for freshness.
   This compromise in reducing the freshness allows for the resulting Voucher to be carried across air-gapped infrastructure.
   In addition, if the validity period has been set sufficiently long, the Voucher can be used after the manufacturer (and its delegates) has gone out of business.